RoyFBaltazar/BlogappAPI/README.md

  - blog_title: type: String, required: true,
  - blog_content: type: String, required: true,
  - private: type: Boolean, default: false

+ ## Middleware
+verifyToken:
+gets token from header and matches token sent.

+loginBlog:
+uses login function to verify user is logged to aceess and post blogs. userame and password required, if passwords or username do not match 400 error will be sent

 ## Upcoming Features
 - documentation with Swagger